CoAxLab/CBGTPy/README.md

 ## Dependencies.
    * Python 3.8+ (This only needs attention if the user is using python version < 3, eg 2.7.
 In case, python version > 3 is been used, the installation script will install the correct version of python and other dependencies)
+   * gcc
    * Xcode (mac users)
    * CLT  (mac users)

    * Xcode and CLT (for mac users) can be installed by running this on the command line:

    			$ xcode-select --install

+   * gcc for mac users can be installed by running this on commad line:

+     			$ brew install gcc

 ## Install conda on your machine.